The Children’s Hour (1961)

 And while it relishes in extremely graphic images of the hedonistic lifestyle of sexually adventurous Berlin residents in the WWII era (including a cameo by Rolling Stones singer Mick Jagger as a drag performer), thereby earning the Cannes award winning film from director Sean Matthias an NC-17 rating, if it were released today in the post Talk to Her society of films by Pedro Almodovar among others, I wonder if the same rating would still hold up.

-Essentially it’s a shame that so much emphasis was placed on the production design and exhibitionist sequences that kick-start the movie since as the work continues as Clive Owen’s gay character winds up in the Dachau concentration camp, managing to work out a deal and accept the Jewish designated yellow star as opposed to the gay pink triangle, the film could’ve benefitted from the same attention to detail utilized in the beginning.
+Essentially it’s a shame that so much emphasis was placed on the production design and exhibitionist sequences that kick-start the movie since as the work continues as Clive Owen’s gay character winds up in the Dachau concentration camp, managing to work out a deal and accept the Jewish designated yellow star as opposed to the gay pink triangle, the film could’ve benefited from the same attention to detail utilized in the beginning.

 Similar to the far stronger 1985 screen interpretation of Kiss of the Spider Woman, Bent unfortunately remains extremely stagey throughout.
 Therefore, despite an excellent turn by both Owen and his co-star Lothaire Bluteau who portrays a fellow camp prisoner given the dreaded pink triangle which he describes as the lowest one can get, the film never manages to reach us on an authentic emotional level since it can’t help feeling like something akin to a play that’s simply been captured on celluloid.